marquesarthur/cronicas-rpg/class_ranger_deepwood_sniper.md

 <i class="ra ra-arrow-cluster"></i> At **11th level**, you can expend one spell slot to magically imbue your quiver.
 For 1 minute, any arrows that you draw and that you fire from your bow have one of the following slaying effects:

 * **Dailir**  Green leaf blade arrows pierce through magical illusions or protections.
-Whenever you draw an Dailir arrow, you ignore benefits provided from the shield, invisibility, mirror image or blur spells.
+Whenever you draw an Dailir arrow, you ignore benefits provided from the shield, invisibility, mirror image or blur spells or spell-like abilities (e.g. a displacer beast's displacement).
 * **Belthronding** Black sharp arrows pierce through your first target.
 One creature adjacent to your target also takes your consistent aim damage.
 * **Elene** A black-feathered arrow barbed with steel.
 On a hit, the target speed is reduced by 5 feet until the start of your next turn.
 This effect is cumulative, e.g., 2 hits would reduce the target speed by a total of 10 feet.

 <img width="115%"